alphagov/verify-service-provider/README.md

 SERVICE_ENTITY_IDS            # A JSON string array containing the entity id of the service using Verify Service Provider, e.g. '["http://entity-id"]'
                               # If you have multiple services using a single Verify Service Provider you should provide all of their entity IDs in this array.
-MSA_ENTITY_ID                 # The SAML Entity Id that identifies the Relying Party's Matching Service Adapter MSA_METADATA_URL              # The URL to the Matching Service Adapter's SAML metadata.

 SAML_SIGNING_KEY              # A base64 encoded RSA private key that is used for signing the request to Verify SAML_PRIMARY_ENCRYPTION_KEY   # A primary base64 encoded PKCS8 RSA private key that is used to decrypt encrypted SAML Assertions (see "Generating keys for testing")
 SAML_SECONDARY_ENCRYPTION_KEY # (Optional - default empty) A secondary base64 encoded PKCS8 RSA private key that is used to decrypt encrypted SAML Assertions that